department-of-veterans-affairs/va.gov-team/products/facilities/community-living-centers/discovery/CLC-DISCOVERY-FINDINGS.md

 [List of VA CLC facilities](https://www.va.gov/geriatrics/docs/VA_Community_Living_Center_Locations.pdf)

-Community Living Centers deliver nursing home level of care, and they can be a temporary or permanent home.
-They provide a variety of services, from short-term nursing, rehabilitation, and hospice care, to long-term assisted living care.
+Community Living Centers fall under VA [Geriatrics and Extended Care](https://www.va.gov/GERIATRICS/index.asp?utm_source=geriatrics_left_menu) programs, and are design to deliver a nursing home level of care.
+CLCs may be a temporary or permanent home, and they provide a variety of services from short-term nursing, rehabilitation, and hospice care, to long-term assisted living care, and more specific services depending on the capabilities of the facility.

 ### CLC Site pages

 [Mural board](https://app.mural.co/t/vaadhoc1321/m/vaadhoc1321/1626443115766/c7cd6759fcfac13269e363dee26fe7d188537eab?sender=u8a90be72499ecb4354e14700)

-Community Living Centers fall onto the VA continuum of mental health care, as one of the main forms of inpatient care available in the VA system, and are intended for patients requiring full-time access to assisted living services and bedside care.
+Community Living Centers exist on the VA continuum of mental health care as one of the main forms of inpatient care available in the VA system, and are intended for patients requiring full-time access to assisted living services and bedside care.
 Whereas domiciliary facilities require residents to be indpendent with their activities of daily living (ADLs), CLC facilities do not, and residents who require help bathing or getting dressed, for example, can receive help here.

 <details>
   <summary>VA Continuum of health slide</summary>